 3. The one where they give you flattery. “you’ve been to good to me.
 I can not handle it, and I need some space.” “ you’ve treated me better than most, and I need some space to work things out.” “ you’re amazing in so many ways, I love you, but I’m not sure I’m In love with you.”
-This leaves you with self-doubt yet, you believe they are a good person, you don’t move on as you think they care, this method again leaves you with hope, they’ll return, making the hoover far easier for the narcissist.
+This leaves you with self-doubt yet, you believe they are a genuine person, you don’t move on as you think they care, this method again leaves you with hope, they’ll return, making the hoover far easier for the narcissist.

 4. They might tell you.
 “I’m not good enough for you.”
 Or “ this isn’t working; you should end it.” “ I think this relationship has taken its course, and I don’t treat you right, we should end this.”
-This is as false as anything else the narcissist ever does, and this is to get you scared the relationship is over, so you work harder.
-In all that you do to keep them happy.
+This is as fake and as manipulative as anything else the narcissist ever does, and this is to get you scared the relationship is over, so you work harder in all that you do to keep them happy.
 This method Leaves you, blaming yourself, looking past their abusive behaviour, upset and concerned, so they have greater control, if you do end it, they have someone waiting.

 You were never the problem, you are worthy, they are so damaged on the inside they have to bring others down, you can not help them, they have a disorder, the narcissistic personality disorder, you did not cause it, you can not change it, and you can not control it.
 You can, however, help you.

 After the end, if you start to make changes for yourself, they’ll believe it’s for them feel powerful and come in for the hoover.